Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 \subsubsection{Data collection}

-For each case, 1-2 interviews were conducted with key individuals, resulting in a total of 17 interviews with 18 individuals (two representatives from the French Public Employment Service were interviewed in the same session).
+For each case, 1-2 interviews were conducted with key individuals, resulting in a total of 17 interviews with 18 individuals.
+Two representatives from the French Public Employment Service's OSPO were interviewed in the same session, and two from the European Commission's OSPO at separate occasions.
+As this is an interview survey aiming for breadth rather than depth, we limited ourselves to only one interview per case, except for the two aforementioned cases where the case organisations themselves encouraged the inclusion of two interviewees to cover appropriate perspectives.
+It may be noted, however, that all OSPOs were limited in size, and our sampled individuals maintained key positions, typically with overall responsibility of concerned OSPOs.

 A comprehensive overview of the interviewees is provided in Table 3 below.
 The interviews were semi-structured, allowing for digression in topics as the interviews progressed.
 This flexibility allowed us to capture additional nuance, context, and examples that might have otherwise been overlooked.
 The interview questionnaire (see Appendix B) was based on the conceptual framework derived from practice in research cycle one and primarily consisted of open-ended, exploratory questions aimed at addressing the defined main research questions.
+Questions under section B.1. connects to RQ1, and questions under B.2-11 relates to RQ2, and more specifically the structural attributes and responsibilities defined in our initial conceptual framework as defined in Fig.~\ref{fig:framework}.

 The interviews lasted approximately 1 hour and were conducted and recorded online via Teams, Google Meet, Zoom, or Jitsi, pending the preference of the interviewee.
 The interviews were conducted by two researchers: the lead researcher led the interviews, and the second researcher took notes and asked follow-up questions as needed.
 The recordings were automatically transcribed using either built-in or third-party services.
 These transcriptions were then cleaned and processed to ensure readability and accuracy.
 Processed transcriptions were sent to the respective interviewees, along with a summary of the main findings, to validate the accuracy and make any necessary revisions or retractions.